IBM/AI-on-Power-Level3/docs/index.md

 * **Efficiency and flexibility**: Designed for diverse environments, supporting Linux, AIX, IBM i, and containerized applications, making it versatile for a range of industries.

-IBM Power is the platform of choice for businesses seeking to future-proof their IT infrastructure, handle complex workloads, and accelerate innovation
+IBM Power is the platform of choice for businesses seeking to future-proof their IT infrastructure, handle complex workloads, and accelerate innovation.

 ## IBM Power10 differentiation